KeyPFTech/pp-sandbox/README.md

     * Google Cloud Certified - Associate Clound Engineer

-## Girl, it's not THAT hard to update the Git
+## Whew Chile, it's not THAT hard to update the Git
 * For all must navigate to where to be accessed in right directory
 * Try and remember to update before you start working on a new doc so that you have the most recent version of the repo.
     * BUT DONT UPDATE AFTER YOU HAVE EDITED A FILE otherwise your work will be overwritten with what is currently on the Git aka not good!